laoguowangCP/godot-statechart-sharp/README.md

 - If it is active, then all substate will be active (except history state).

-`History` is a special mode only used as transition target.
-It will redirect to the sibling(s) once active till last exit of parent state.
+`History` is a special mode only used in transition.

 - Never active.
 - You can switch whether a history state is deep or not.

-  - A shallow history only recovers parent's status, leaves default entry to descendants.
+  - Shallow history only recovers parent's status.
+For compound parent, it will redirect transition target to the sibling once active till last exit of parent state.
+For parallel parent, it will redirect transition target to all the non-hisotry siblings.

-  - A deep history recovers parent's status as well as descendants', leaves no default entry.
+  - A deep history recovers parent's status as well as descendants'.
+Redirecting process will be done recursively on redirected targets' substate.

-- For the state never been active before, history equals to default entry, no matter deep or not.
+- State may never been active before as a history state's parent.
+For compound parent, history will be redirected to parent's initial state.
+For parallel parent, history will be redirected to all non-history siblings.

 Here's several specification you shall follow:

 - Do not append substate to history: state, transition, reaction won't function as history's child.
 However, you may occasionally assign a history's substate as transition target, which may cause unexpected behavior.
-- Better not use shallow history to a parallel state.
-It equals to set the parallel as target.
+- Parallel's shallow history is all the non-history substate.

 | Property | Description |
 | ---- | ---- |